Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Introduction

-In general, the dynamics of quantum thermal machines must be placed within the context of open quantum systems, where non-separability is generic at low temperatures and correlations between the working medium (WM henceforth) and the reservoirs inevitably affect the operation.
-In this respect, fascinating progress has been achieved very recently in several directions revealing, for example, that non-Markovianity can be beneficial \cite{mukherjee2020anti} and that switching on and off the WM coupling to the reservoirs has to be an integral part of the full dynamics with strong influences on power output and efficiency \cite{wiedmann2020non,wiedmann2021non}, or that coherences may be maintained as a resource \cite{kosloff2015}.
-Along with these developments, non-perturbative treatments of the non-equilibrium quantum dynamics have been established, such as generalized master-Floquet equations \cite{restrepo2016driven} and exact approaches based on the path integral representation of the reduced density operator of the WM \cite{weiss12}.
-Among the latter treatments one finds specifically the Hierarchy of Equations of Motion (HEOMs) \cite{tanimura89,Meng2021}, the Stochastic Liouville-von Neumann Equation(SLN) \cite{motz2018rectification, stockburger02}, the multilayer multiconfiguration time-dependent Hartree (ML-MCTDH) approach\cite{yang2020heat,velizhanin2008heat,wang03}, and the continuous-time quantum Monte Carlo (CT-QMC) algorithm\cite{yamamoto2018heat,gull11} that have been recently applied to explore quantum heat phenomena.
-This in turn paves the way to explore the rich world of quantum thermodynamics far from equilibrium, at low temperatures, and the presence of mesoscopic or microscopic reservoirs.
+On the methodological side, non-perturbative treatments of the non-equilibrium quantum dynamics have been established, such as generalized master-Floquet equations \cite{restrepo2016driven} and exact approaches based on the path integral representation of the reduced density operator of the WM \cite{weiss12}.
+Among the latter treatments one finds specifically the Hierarchical Equations of Motion (HEOM) \cite{tanimura89,kato2016quantum,Meng2021}, the Stochastic Liouville-von Neumann Equation(SLN) \cite{motz2018rectification, stockburger02}, the multilayer multiconfiguration time-dependent Hartree (ML-MCTDH) approach\cite{yang2020heat,velizhanin2008heat,wang03}, the nonequilibrium Green’s functions (NEGF) \cite{esposito2015quantum,esposito2015nature,carrega2022engineering}, and the continuous-time quantum Monte Carlo (CT-QMC) algorithm\cite{yamamoto2018heat,gull11} that have been recently applied to explore quantum heat phenomena.
+These approaches provide us with powerful tools for exploring the mostly unfamiliar domain of quantum thermodynamics far from equilibrium, particularly in the presence of low-temperature mesoscopic or microscopic reservoirs.